GrumpyDude02/Sorting-Visualizer/Readme.md

 - The desired sorting algorithm can be selected by pressing on the corresponding number key.
 - After selecting the sorting algorithm the user is prompted to enter the number of bars with a maximum of 600.
 - A third prompt will appear asking for the delay duration in miliseconds.
-- An SDL window will open and show white bars, these bars will keep changing position on each iteration of the selected algorithm.
+- An SDL window will open, displaying a visualization of the sorting process.
+The window will show a series of white bars representing the elements to be sorted.
+Initially, these bars will be randomly arranged.
+As the sorting algorithm progresses, the bars will change their positions in accordance with the sorting logic.
-- The SDL window can be closed at any time, but the terminal window will still be open asking the user to chose an algorithm.
+- The SDL window can be closed at any time, but the terminal window will still be open, allowing you to chose an algorithm or close the program.
 - The program can be closed by pressing on the number key 0 when prompted to chose an algorithm.

 ## Made Using: